wernerpe/NeuStyle/README.md

 # NeuStyle

 This repository was created as a final project for [Shape Analysis (6.8410) at MIT](https://groups.csail.mit.edu/gdpgroup/68410_spring_2023.html) by Peter Werner and David Charatan.
-Our final project presentation can be found [here](https://docs.google.com/presentation/d/1ws5GfBZHxouUavc_JZej0S6HG_d76FC7SZaEaBrifn4/edit?usp=sharing).
+Our final project presentation can be found [here](https://docs.google.com/presentation/d/1ws5GfBZHxouUavc_JZej0S6HG_d76FC7SZaEaBrifn4/edit?usp=sharing) along with the report [here](NeuStyle.pdf).

 ## Overview